tvdboom/ATOM/docs_sources/user_guide.md

  best features in a dataset based on importance weights.
 The estimator is provided through the `solver` parameter and can be already fitted.
 ATOM allows you to use one its pre-defined [models](#models), e.g. `solver="RF"`.
-If you didn't call the FeatureSelector through `atom`, don"t forget to indicate the estimator's task adding `_class` or `_reg` after the name, e.g. `RF_class` to use a random forest classifier.
+If you didn't call the FeatureSelector through `atom`, don't forget to indicate the estimator's task adding `_class` or `_reg` after the name, e.g. `RF_class` to use a random forest classifier.

 Read more in sklearn's [documentation](https://scikit-learn.org/stable/modules/feature_selection.html#feature-selection-using-selectfrommodel).